DeondeJager/Voting-as-international-DK/README.md

 ## Guide to political parties in Denmark
 Now that you know whether you are eligible to vote or not, you might be wondering which party or candidate you would even vote for?!
 This is of course a personal choice and up to you to decide, but to help you make that decision as an international, see the following guide (in English) to Denmark’s political parties: https://lwid.dk/denmarks-political-parties-your-essential-guide/

-**Democracy can be a fickle thing and can disappear quickly if we do not actively participate and exercise our democratic rights whenever we get the chance.
-I therefore sincerely hope that everyone who is eligible will decide to vote, either for your own interests and/or on behalf of those internationals who are not eligible to vote themselves, but are living Denmark.**

 ## General resources for internationals in Denmark
 - The Last Week In Denmark newsletter and [website](https://lwid.dk/) are a great resource for internationals to stay informed about what is happening in the country, and find out more about life in Denmark.